Yastrid Is Your No.1 Cog Threads Manufacturer

 Note: The best size cog thread for eyebrow lift is 21g 60mm and 21g 90mm.

-Just remember: Non-Surgical eye lifts are painless — as no large incisions in the skin are required and are performed with topical anesthesia.
-This less invasive treatment has minimal downtime, faster recovery, and minimal cost to refresh the eye area with confidence.
+Remember: Non-Surgical eye lifts are painless — as no large incisions in the skin are required and are performed with topical anesthesia.
+This less invasive treatment has minimal downtime, faster recovery, and minimal cost to confidently refresh the eye area.

 Can You Get Fox Eye With Cog Thread Lift?